Mookie Betts Player Props: Dodgers vs. Cubs

 Mookie Betts At The Plate

-- Among the qualifying hitters in MLB, his batting average ranks 70th, his on-base percentage ranks 36th, and he is 75th in the league in slugging.
+- Among qualified hitters in baseball, his batting average ranks 83rd, his on-base percentage ranks 44th, and he is 87th in the league in slugging.

-- In 18 games played this year, he has gone deep in two of them.
+- In 20 games played this year, he has hit a homer in two of them.

 - In five games this season, Betts has picked up an RBI, with more than one RBI once.